geraldaddey/geraldaddey/README.md

 ### Hey there!

-I'm Gerald, a tech enthusiast with a passion for building innovative solutions.
+I'm Gerald, a tech enthusiast with a passion for building cool stuff and exploring new ideas.
 Here's a glimpse into what I've been up to:

 - Currently, I'm involved with **RubyonRails** and **Vuejs** for web development.
 - I love contributing to open-source projects every now and then.